howerj/libforth/libforth.md

 ### To-Do
 * Port this to a micro controller, and a Linux kernel module device
-* Routines for saving and loading the image should be made
-* If the word size is the same as the machine size it all memory address, such as those passed to load and store, should be actual addresses.
-Implementing this would mean *only* supporting the machines natural word length.
-The first steps would be to change the "forth\_cell\_t" to "uintptr\_t" and move as many pointers into the virtual machines address space.
-* Experiment with different names for [FORTH][] words, shorter words could be used such as:

-        s       swap
-        d       dup
-        D       drop
-        h       here
-        t       tuck
-        n       nip
-        o       over
-        {       begin
-        }       until
-        R       rot
-        -R      -rot
-        2d      2dup
-        2D      2drop

 * The "check\_bounds" function, whilst useful for debugging, limits the memory addressable by the virtual machine to only within its memory limits
-* A line editor could be added, although this really would not be a priority.
 * A way to integrate calls to arbitrary functions that can be loaded at run time could be added
 * The program command line interface could be improved by: